TheSinisterCamaro/AllStocksCurrentDatawithDashboardandAPI/README.md

 - Iteration and Testing:
 - Initially, basic Moving Averages were implemented and tested for their impact on model performance.
 The RSI and Volatility calculations were added in subsequent iterations, with multiple test runs to ensure the calculations were correctly applied and contributed to model accuracy.
-We checked the generated features by plotting them to ensure they reflected the expected market behaviors.
+I checked the generated features by plotting them to ensure they reflected the expected market behaviors.

 4. Model Training and Prediction
-Initial Model: We started with a simple linear regression model to predict future stock prices.
+Initial Model: I started with a simple linear regression model to predict future stock prices.
 - Challenge: The initial predictions were flat lines, indicating that the model was not capturing the time series nature of the data.
-- Solution: We switched to an LSTM (Long Short-Term Memory) model, which is better suited for sequential data.
+- Solution: I switched to an LSTM (Long Short-Term Memory) model, which is better suited for sequential data.

 LSTM Model:
 Implementation: The LSTM model was implemented with two LSTM layers and dropout layers to prevent overfitting.
-Training: We trained the model on the prepared dataset, scaling the data using MinMaxScaler to improve model performance.
+Training: I trained the model on the prepared dataset, scaling the data using MinMaxScaler to improve model performance.
 Iterations:
  - Initial Tests: Early implementations of the LSTM model still showed some issues, such as minimal movement in the predicted values.
 This led to further tuning of the model’s architecture and parameters.
  - Enhancements: We tested various LSTM configurations, including adjustments to the number of units in the layers, the dropout rates, and the number of epochs.
 These adjustments were repeatedly tested until satisfactory predictive performance was achieved.